apjanke/npxutils-apj-wip-01/doc-src/docs/imec_dataset.md

               lfGain: 250 % LF gain selected
              lfRange: [-0.6000 0.6000] % voltage range on ADC
              adcBits: 10 % number of ADC bits used
-          channelMap: [1×1 Neuropixel.ChannelMap] % channel map for this recording
+          channelMap: [1×1 npxutils.ChannelMap] % channel map for this recording
     syncChannelIndex: 385 % index of the sync channel if present in AP file
         syncInAPFile: 1 % whether the sync channels is present in the AP file
          badChannels: [3×1 double] % list of channels marked as bad